JuliaStrings/StringEncodings.jl/README.md

 (Note that many of these are aliases for standard names.)

 ## The `Encoding` type
 In the examples above, the encoding was specified as a standard string.
-Though, in order to avoid ambiguities in multiple dispatch and to benefit from type specialization performance benefits, the package offers a special `Encoding` parametric type.
+Though, in order to avoid ambiguities in multiple dispatch and to increase performance via type specialization, the package offers a special `Encoding` parametric type.
 Each parameterization of this type represents a character encoding.
 The [non-standard string literal](http://docs.julialang.org/en/stable/manual/strings/#man-non-standard-string-literals) `enc` can be used to create an instance of this type, like so: `enc"UTF-16"`.

 Since there is no ambiguity, the `encode` and `decode` functions accept either a string or an `Encoding` object.
 On the other hand, other functions presented below only support the latter to avoid creating conflicts with other packages extending Julia Base methods.